 An enormous amount of detail is required to program an experiment, and in order to create a scientifically valid experiment these details must be clearly conceptualized before implementation in E-Studio.
 Each of the variables, and the experimental procedures must be precisely defined.
 Additionally, careful consideration must be given to the data collection, and how the data is analyzed.
 Once these steps are complete, the experiment should be tested and the data analyzed.
 It is bad practice to collect data before testing the experiment or visualizing the analysis.

 Conceptualizing and testing both the experiment and analysis, will save time and result in better research.
 It is best to design the experiment in a series of stages, each containing a few steps.
 Each step describes one aspect of the experiment, and builds on the previous step like a ladder.
 Taking the time to map out a few trials on paper before programming begins will substantially speed development and reduce errors.
-The table below contains the recommended stages for developing an experiment:

 Articles in this Section: